emfllc/redis_exporter-ansible-role/README.md

 ## Requirements

+This role requires a Running Redis process on the same server.
+You can set up Redis instances with Sentinel using bilalcaliskan.redis role.
-No special requirements; note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:
+Note that this role requires root access, so either run it in a playbook with a global `become: yes`, or invoke the role in your playbook like:

+*If you have a running Kafka process on the same server*:

       - hosts: all
         become: true
         roles:
+          - role: bilalcaliskan.redis_exporter

+*If you do not have a running Kafka process on the same server*:

+      - hosts: all
+        become: true
+        roles:
+          - role: bilalcaliskan.redis
           - role: bilalcaliskan.redis_exporter

 ## Role Variables